D-GAP: Improving Out-of-Domain Robustness via Dataset-Agnostic and Gradient-Guided Augmentation in Frequency and Pixel Spaces: Experiments

 Moreover, our method also outperforms \textbf{dataset-specific augmentation} methods Connect Later + Copy-Paste on iWildCam, Connect Later + Stain Color Jitter on Camelyon17, and Connect Later + Copy-Paste + Jitter on BirdCalls, all of which require expert knowledge and manual design tailored for the dataset based on its characteristics.
 In contrast, our method is in a fully \textbf{dataset-agnostic} way, but still achieves superior or comparable results.
 These results show that our method is not only effective but also broadly applicable, without relying on dataset-specific analysis or prior knowledge.

-\paragraph{Results on Common Benchmarks.} Tables~\ref{tab:pacs}, \ref{tab:digitsdg} and \ref{tab:officehome} summarize the leave-one-domain-out results on PACS, Digits-DG, and Office-Home.
+\textbf{Results on Common Benchmarks.} Tables~\ref{tab:pacs}, \ref{tab:digitsdg} and \ref{tab:officehome} summarize the leave-one-domain-out results on PACS, Digits-DG, and Office-Home.
 The results of FACT and SAM in these tables are copied from the source paper \cite{xu2023semantic} for fair comparison, as our re-implementations under identical settings produced slightly lower numbers.
 In these tables, DeepAll refers to vanilla backbones trained from a simple aggregation of all source data \cite{xu2021fourier}.
-Our method achieves the highest average accuracy on all three benchmarks (PACS: \textbf{88.47}, Digits-DG: \textbf{83.6}, Office-Home: \textbf{70.03}).
+Our method achieves the highest average accuracy on all three benchmarks (PACS: \textbf{89.03}, Digits-DG: \textbf{84.5}, Office-Home: \textbf{70.22}).
 These results show that the proposed dual-space targeted augmentation is dataset-agnostic and robust to different domain variations, while our focus remains on real-world deployment/environment shifts.

-\section{Ablation Study}
+\subsection{Ablation Study}

 Table~\ref{tab:ablation} presents ablation results of the effects of pixel-space and frequency-space mixing, as well as the impact of the gradient-guided mechanism.
 Across the four real-world datasets, our full method achieves the highest OOD performance, outperforming LP-FT~\cite{kumar2022fine} and all single-modality or an unguided variant (replacing the mixing map with unified mixing ratio in frequency space, denoted Ours\_v1).
+We also tested fixed mixing masks in frequency domain and mix the masked region with the target using a constant ratio, and compared three choices \emph{low-frequency mask}, \emph{high-frequency mask}, and \emph{ring mask}.

 Frequency-only mixing consistently outperforms pixel-only mixing—especially on Camelyon17 and Galaxy10—highlighting the importance of frequency-space perturbation.
 Replacing the gradient-guided mechanism (w/o grad-guide) leads to a consistent drop in OOD performance, confirming that this adaptive, sensitivity-aware guidance is essential for robust domain adaptation.